-Regular attendance and prompt arrival at school are vital to an Academy student's attitude and subsequent success as a serious scholar.
+Regular attendance and prompt arrival at school are vital to an ACA student's attitude and subsequent success as a serious student.

-The Arizona Department of Education defines "...an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, and out-of-school suspensions."
-All other cases of absence, whether reported by the parent or not, shall be considered unexcused.
+The Department of Education defines "...an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, and out-of-school suspensions."
+All other cases of absence, whether reported by the parent/guardian or not, shall be considered unexcused.
+An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the ACA.
+Unexcused absences in excess of eighteen days will be considered truancy.
+Teachers will not provide homework and/or class work in advance for unexcused absences.

-It is the responsibility of the parent/guardian to call the school before 8:00 A.M. to report an absence by leaving a message on the attendance line.
+It is the responsibility of the parent/guardian to call the school before 8:00 a.m. to report an absence by leaving a message on the attendance line.
 Students will be recorded as having an unexcused absence if no message is left.
-(The administration will not usually attempt to contact parents in the event of a message not being left.)
-Please be sure the office has your current work and home telephone numbers on file.
-Whenever possible, if a student absence is anticipated, we recommend that the student notify his or her teachers and request the assignments prior to the absence.
-It is the responsibility of the student to make up all missed assignments after an absence from school.
+(The administration will not usually attempt to contact parents/guardians in the event of a message not being left.)
+Please be sure the school office has current telephone numbers on file.
+Whenever possible, if a student absence is anticipated, it is recommended that the parent/guardian notify the school office and teachers to request the assignments prior to the absence.

+It is the responsibility of the student to make up all missed assignments in a timely manner after an absence from school.
+If a student is unable to attend school and seeks their assignments, the student or parent/guardian should contact the teacher.
 Each teacher will have an established make-up policy, including appropriate deadlines, for missed work.
 At the discretion of the Headmaster, students may not be allowed to make-up missed work due to an unexcused absence.
-Parents may receive a detailed attendance report upon request.
+Parents/guardians may receive a detailed attendance report upon request from the school office.